+Regular attendance

-Description: The module examination consists of two module examination segments.
+The module examination consists of two module examination segments.
 The respective weights of the two module examination segments will be announced at the beginning of the semester in which the project starts.

 The second segment of the module examination consists of two parts: Firstly, the participants submit a written report (in English) that includes any source code, datasets, and analysis scripts.
-Secondly, the participants give a talk in which they defend their work (in English) in Corman if all participants are fluent in Corman). respective weights of the two module examination segments will be announced at the beginning of the semester in which the project starts.
-The second segment of the module examination consists of two parts: Firstly, the participants submit a written report (in English) that includes any source code, datasets, and analysis scripts.
-Secondly, the participants give a talk in which they the beginning of the semester in which the project starts.
-The second segment of the module examination consists of two parts: Firstly, the participants submit a written report (in English) that includes any source code, datasets, and analysis scripts.
-Secondly, the participants give a talk in which they The second segment of the module examination consists of two parts: Firstly, the participants submit a written report (in English) that includes any source code, datasets, and analysis scripts.
-Secondly, the participants give a talk in which they participants submit a written report (in English) that includes any source code, datasets, and analysis scripts.
-Secondly, the participants give a talk in which they datasets, and analysis scripts.
-Secondly, the participants give a talk in which they defend their work (in English) in Cormon if all participants are fluent in Cormon) defend their work (in English; in German if all participants are fluent in German) by presenting related work, their approach, and results.
+Secondly, the participants give a talk in which they defend their work (in English; in German if all participants are fluent in German) by presenting related work, their approach, and results.
 The maximum number of points that can be achieved in the module examination is 100.

 Optionally, participants can submit intermediary results (in English) to collect up to 20 bonus points.
 If this part of the module examination is passed on its own (generally, this is the case when at least 50 points are obtained), the bonus points will be added to the points achieved in this part of the module examination.
 The grade 1.0 can be achieved without the bonus points.
 Details regarding the number of optional submissions during the semester, their type, the points per submission, and the respective deadlines will be announced in the first session of the project.

-Module PSI-Sem-B Semina Foundations Seminar Security and Privacy Fou ar Security and Privacy 3 ECTS / 90 h (since SS20) Person responsible for module: Pr Contents: This seminar covers various topics will be published on the website of s related to information security and f the Privacy and Security in Informa ts will form small groups and work o tion Systems Group before the first • r, read, and discuss scientific literatu o learn how to write scientific texts a • Remark: This seminar will be offered in Eng glish unless all participants speak Ge erman. prerequisites for the module: none Recommended prior knowledge Basic knowledge in the area of con the module EiRBS) are helpful, bu mputer science (e.g. as covered in Admission requirements: none Frequency: every summer semester Recommended semester: Minimal Duration of the Module 1 Semester Module Units Seminar Security and Privacy Formation Mode of Delivery: Seminar 2,00 Weekly Contact Hours Lecturers: Prof. Dr. Dominik Herr Language: English/German ster ster Language: English/German Frequency: every summer semes Learning outcome: ster
+Module PSI-Sem-B Seminar Security and Privacy Foundations Seminar Security and Privacy Foundations (since SS20) Person responsible for module: Prof. Dr. Dominik Herrmann

+This seminar covers various topics related to information security and privacy.
+A list of available topics will be published on the website of the Privacy and Security in Information Systems Group before the first session of the seminar.
+Participants will form small groups and work on one of the topics.

+Participants will learn to search for, read, and discuss scientific literature in the subject area of information security and privacy.
+They will also learn how to write scientific texts and how to present their findings.

+This seminar will be offered in English unless all participants speak German.

+Recommended prior knowledge: Admission requirements: Basic knowledge in the area of com nputer science (e.g. as covered in none the module EiRBS) are helpful, but not required.
+Frequency: every summer Recommended semester: Minimal Duration of the Module: semester 1 Semester

+Module Units

+Seminar Security and Privacy Foundations 2,00 Weekly Contact

+Mode of Delivery: Seminar Hours

+Lecturers: Prof. Dr. Dominik Herrmann

+Language: English/German

+Frequency: every summer semester

+Learning outcome:

+cf. module description

+Contents:

+cf. module description

+Literature:

+Relevant literature will be provided when the topics are assigned.